infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 ## Conclusion

 In conclusion, building a scalable and efficient multi-tenant system on AWS requires careful planning and design.
 By using AWS CDK, we were able to define and provision our cloud infrastructure resources in a flexible and scalable way.
-Our approach to separating IaC code for networking and applications allowed us to maintain consistency and make changes more easily.
+Our approach to separating IAC code for networking and applications allowed us to maintain consistency and make changes more easily.
 We hope that this blog post has provided a useful example of how to use AWS CDK to build a multi-tenant system.

-We look forward to sharing more of our experiences in future blog posts with follow-up questions like below.
+We look forward to sharing more of our experiences in future blog posts, with follow-up questions like below.

 1. How to automate CDK infrastructure provisioning with GitHub Actions?
 2. When to choose CDK over Terraform?
 3. What are the downsides of choosing a multi-VPC AWS architecture?
-4. How to design a scalable deployment pipeline for multiple services and tenants?
+4. How do you design a scalable deployment pipeline for multiple services and tenants?
-5. How to plan for disaster recovery?
+5. How do you plan for disaster recovery?
 6. How to optimize multi-VPC architecture to reduce costs?